 Start With the Proper Potato

+Although you can make mashed potatoes with a variety of potatoes, what you choose to use does affect the final outcome of the dish.
+You want to avoid low-starch, high-moisture potatoes such as red bliss or white potatoes, which need more exuberant mashing to break them down, potentially overworking the starch and turning them gluey.

 Russets, also called Idaho or baker potatoes, make the fluffiest mashed potatoes.
-The high starch content and low moisture results in a drier texture and lighter mash.
-Avoid low-starch, high-moisture potatoes such as red bliss or white potatoes, which need more exuberant mashing to break them down, potentially overworking the starch and turning them gluey.
+The high starch content and low moisture result in a drier texture and lighter mash.
 Yukon Gold potatoes contain a medium level of starch and relatively low moisture, but with a thinner skin and a naturally creamier texture.
-Some cooks prefer to give up some of the fluffiness of russet in favor of the Yukon Gold's creamier texture, naturally buttery flavor, and attractive yellow hue.
+Some cooks prefer to give up some of the fluffiness of russet in favor of the Yukon Gold's creamier texture, naturally buttery flavor, and an attractive yellow hue.
 For the best of both worlds, consider combining the two.
-Yukon Golds also make a good choice for those who prefer to keep the skins.
+Yukon Golds also make a good choice for those who prefer to keep the potato skins.

 Alternatively, you can bake scrubbed russets in their skins in a 400 F oven for about an hour, or until a knife slides in easily.
 Let them cool, then split them in half lengthwise and scoop out the flesh for mashing.
 This method eliminates the need to peel the potatoes, cutting the prep time significantly.

-Better choices are a ricer, food mill, or hand masher poses less of a threat than those metal blades whirling at thousands of revolutions per minute.
-If you plan to use a food mill, you can skip the step of peeling the potatoes before you boil them.
+Better choices are a ricer, food mill, or hand masher, which pose less of a threat than those metal blades whirling at thousands of revolutions per minute.
 The ricer and food mill both yield a silkier texture than a hand masher, which may leave a few smallish lumps.
-In all cases, you want to process the mashed potatoes as gently as possible to avoid working them into a state of gumminess.
+(If you plan to use a food mill, you can skip the step of peeling the potatoes before you boil them.)